 McGill University ranks as part of the top five reputable Canadian universities, and it took first place as Canada’s best medical/doctoral university.
 McGill’s fees are slightly lower than those for schools like the University of Toronto, even concerning international students.

 In McGill’s Engineering Faculty, nine undergraduate programs are offered, in addition to graduate degrees and diplomas in eight study areas.
 Research has a vital role in the Faculty, and students are advised to get hands-on experience with different summer programs and co-op placements.

 Research facilities are impressive, and it ranks number 71 for engineering.
 Be assured that classes are in English, though living in Montreal means knowing how to get by in French.
-It remains of the most popular Universities in Canada with the highest percentage of students that have completed their PhD.
+It remains of the most popular Universities in Canada with the highest percentage of students that have completed their Ph.D.

-The University of British Columbia (UBC) is regarded as a worldwide centre for teaching and research.
+The UBC, undoubtedly, is regarded as a worldwide centre for teaching and research.
 And so, it is one of the best engineering schools in Canada.
-With approximately 52,970 students on record, UBC has an increased research output, and it ranks number 51 according to QS World University Rankings in 2018.
+With approximately 52,970 students on record, UBC has an increased research output and is ranked number 51 according to QS World University Rankings in 2018.

 As a top research university, UBC is usually praised for the range, strength, and impact of its research efforts, with very noticeable researchers claiming the spotlight in areas such as advanced manufacturing, clean energy, Digitech, and much more.
 The University also excels in Geography subjects, Mineral and Mining Engineering subjects, and sports subjects.

 The Faculty of Applied Sciences and Engineering also offers aerospace Engineering, Biomedical Systems Engineering, and other unique specializations.
 Students choose ingenious concentrations in research and professional degrees at the graduate level and a joint program in Engineering Education, among others.